Learn about the practical applications, limitations and ethical considerations of using AI.

 ‘Generative artificial intelligence’ encompasses a range of tools that use AI models to generate seemingly new, realistic content such as text, images, audio and code in response to questions and prompts from users.
 Such AI models, which include ChatGPT and Microsoft Copilot, are trained on a large corpus of data, i.e. material sourced from the internet, and then taught to generate responses based upon it.

-What is generative AI good for?
+- What is generative AI good for?

 - reviewing and critically analysing written materials to assess their validity or quality

-- summarising text and transcripts
+- summarising lecture notes, texts and transcripts

 This could include: